How to Become a Good SEO Expert

 The first step to becoming a successful SEO expert is to build an understanding of the core skills that are needed for you to be able to perform on a professional level.

-The following list includes some of the most essential and fundamental skills that you should have as an SEO expert:
+The following list includes some of the most essential and fundamental skills that an SEO expert should have:

 • SEO audit